Alumni & Donor Stories...

 A $1 million commitment from 3M and its Foundation for a new professional sales and communications lab for students was the first major corporate gift for the $60 million capital campaign.
 This gift set the bar high for others to follow in transforming the school’s facilities for undergraduate students.
 3M has a consistent history of hiring Kelley students and has supported Kelley faculty through annual giving and funding special projects.
-“3M has been an extraordinary partner with the Kelley School for many years,” said Dean Dan Smith.
+“3M has been an extraordinary partner with the Kelley School for many years,” said former Dean Dan Smith.
 “The Sales and Business Communications Lab made possible by 3M will move us forward in preparing students for careers not just in sales, but in all areas of business.”

 Altria made a cash gift to the new lab as well, by providing $100,000 to outfit the control room with the latest technology.
 This gift will enable the purchase of technical equipment, including audio and video recording equipment, camcorders, and microphones.

 ArcelorMittal also provided a $300,000 cash donation to name a classroom in the building.
 Since 2007, ArcelorMittal has provided more than $750,000 in direct support for faculty fellowships, diversity training, scholarships, and academic course and research support.
 A classroom will also be named for Emerson, to recognize their gift to the campaign and partnership with Kelley.